Walnux/ArrowDocuments/TopDown.md

 We are in cloud era.
 In order to provide the conherent running environement for the applications running on cloud.
 The full feature OS which is called guest Operating System must be packaged with users' applications and then be deployed and run on the Cloud infrastructure.
 This is how cloud works.
 People normally call the package running on cloud as the workload.
 Obviously these workloads must be based on the guest Operating system.
 This solution is called system central solution.

-## The Problems of System Central Solution
+## Problems Caused by System Central Solution
 Although the full feature guest Operating System provides the conherent environemnt for applications to run, tools and services for the developers to develop applications and for the operators to manage the workloads, it does bring a lot of problems.

 - **Wasting resources** - Obviously only part of the system resources are really needed by the application.
 From below diagram, we can simply understand a system central workload as a pyramid since each layer only uses part of the resources of the layer it is based on.
 You can image how much resources are wasted with so many this kind of pyramids running on cloud.